 Article ID: 2712961 - View products that this article applies to.

-When users sign in to a Microsoft cloud service such as Office 365, Windows Intune, or Windows Azure by using a federated user account, the connection to the Active Directory Federation Services (AD FS) service fails only when users try to do the following:
+When users sign in to a Microsoft cloud service such as Office 365, Microsoft Intune, or Microsoft Azure by using a federated user account, the connection to the Active Directory Federation Services (AD FS) service fails only when users try to do the following:

 For more information about how to run the Remote Connectivity Analyzer to test SSO authentication in Office 365, see the following articles in the Microsoft Knowledge Base: